Only Loving God Is Truly Believing in God

 In every step of work that God does within people, externally it appears to be interactions between people, as if born of human arrangements or from human interference.
 But behind the scenes, every step of work, and everything that happens, is a wager made by Satan before God, and requires people to stand firm in their testimony to God.
 Take when Job was tried, for example: Behind the scenes, Satan was making a bet with God, and what happened to Job was the deeds of men and the interference of men.
 Behind every step of work that God does in you is Satan’s wager with God—behind it all is a battle.
 For example, if you are prejudiced toward your brothers and sisters, you will have words that you want to say—words that you feel may be displeasing to God—but if you do not say them, you will feel internal discomfort, and at this moment, a battle will commence within you: “Do I speak or not?”
 This is the battle.
 Thus, in everything you encounter there is a battle, and when there is a battle within you, thanks to your actual cooperation and actual suffering, God works within you.
 Ultimately, you are able to put the matter aside inside of you and the anger is naturally extinguished.
 Such is the effect of your cooperation with God.
 Everything people do requires them to pay a certain price in their efforts.
 Without actual hardship, they cannot satisfy God; they do not even come close to satisfying God, and they are just spouting empty slogans!
 Can these empty slogans satisfy God?
 When God and Satan do battle in the spiritual realm, how should you satisfy God, and how should you stand firm in your testimony to Him?
 You should know that everything that happens to you is a great trial and the time when God needs you to bear testimony.
 Though they may seem unimportant from the outside, when these things happen they show whether or not you love God.
 If you do, you will be able to stand firm in your testimony to Him, and if you have not put the love of Him into practice, this shows you are not someone who puts the truth into practice, that you are without the truth, and without life, that you are chaff!
 Everything that happens to people happens when God needs them to stand firm in their testimony to Him.
 Though nothing major is happening to you at the moment and you do not bear great testimony, every detail of your daily life is a matter of testimony to God.
 If you can win the admiration of your brothers and sisters, your family members, and everyone around you; if, one day, the unbelievers come, and admire all that you do, and see that all that God does is wonderful, then you will have borne testimony.
 Although you have no insight and your caliber is poor, through God’s perfection of you, you are able to satisfy Him and be mindful of His will, showing others what great work He has done in people of the poorest caliber.
 When people come to know God and become overcomers before Satan, loyal to God to a great extent, then none has more backbone than this group of people, and this is the greatest testimony.
 Although you are incapable of doing great work, you are able to satisfy God.
 Others cannot put aside their notions, but you can; others cannot bear testimony to God during their actual experiences, but you can use your actual stature and actions to repay God’s love and bear resounding testimony to Him.
 Only this counts as actually loving God.
 If you are incapable of this, then you do not bear testimony among your family members, among your brothers and sisters, or before the people of the world.
 If you cannot bear testimony before Satan, Satan will laugh at you, it will treat you as a joke, as a plaything, it will often make a fool of you and drive you insane.
 In the future, great trials may befall you—but today, if you love God with a true heart, and if, regardless of how great the trials ahead, irrespective of what happens to you, you are able to stand firm in your testimony and are able to satisfy God, then your heart will be comforted, and you will be unafraid no matter how great the trials you encounter in the future.
 You cannot see what will happen in the future; you can only satisfy God in today’s circumstances.
 You are incapable of doing any great work and should focus on satisfying God by experiencing His words in real life, and bear strong and resounding testimony that brings shame upon Satan.
 Although your flesh will remain unsatisfied and will have suffered, you will have satisfied God and brought shame upon Satan.
 If you always practice in this way, God will open up a path before you.
 When, one day, a great trial comes, others will fall down, but you will still be able to stand firm: Because of the price you have paid, God will protect you so you can stand firm and not fall down.
 If, ordinarily, you are able to put the truth into practice and satisfy God with a heart that truly loves Him, then God will surely protect you during future trials.
 Though you are foolish and of little stature and poor caliber, God will not discriminate against you.
 It depends on whether your intentions are right.
 Today, you are able to satisfy God, in which you are attentive to the smallest detail, you satisfy God in all things, you have a heart that truly loves God, you give your true heart to God, and although there are some things that you cannot understand, you can come before God to rectify your intentions and seek God’s will, and you do everything needed to satisfy God.
 Perhaps your brothers and sisters will abandon you, but your heart will be satisfying God, and you will not covet the pleasures of the flesh.
 If you always practice in this way, you will be protected when great trials come upon you.

 What internal state in people are trials aimed at?
 They are targeted at the rebellious disposition in people that is incapable of satisfying God.
 There is much that is impure within people, and much that is hypocritical, and so God subjects people to trials in order to purify them.
-But if, today, you are able to satisfy Him, then the trials of the future will be a perfection for you.
-If, today, you are unable to satisfy Him, then trials of the future will tempt you, and you will unwittingly fall down, and at that time you will not be able to help yourself, for you cannot keep up with God’s work and are not possessed of real stature.
+But if, today, you are able to satisfy God, then the trials of the future will be a perfection for you.
+If, today, you are unable to satisfy God, then trials of the future will tempt you, and you will unwittingly fall down, and at that time you will not be able to help yourself, for you cannot keep up with God’s work and are not possessed of real stature.
 And so, if you wish to be able to stand firm in the future, to satisfy God better, and to follow Him to the very end, today you must build a strong foundation.
 You must satisfy God by putting the truth into practice in all things and be mindful of His will.
 If you always practice in this way, there will be a foundation within you, and God will inspire in you a heart that loves Him, and He will give you faith.
 One day, when a trial truly befalls you, you may well suffer some pain and feel aggrieved to a certain point, and suffer crushing grief, as if you had died—but your love of God will not change, and will become even deeper.
 Such are the blessings of God.
 If you are able to accept all that God says and does today with a heart of obedience, then you will surely be blessed by God, and so you will be someone who is blessed by God and receives His promise.
 If, today, you do not practice, when trials befall you one day, you will be without faith or a loving heart, and at that time the trial will become temptation; you will be plunged amid Satan’s temptation and will have no means of escape.
 Today, you may be able to stand firm when a small trial befalls you, but you will not necessarily be able to stand firm when a major trial befalls you one day.
 Some people are conceited and think that they are near perfect already.
 If you do not go deeper at such times, and remain complacent, then you will be in danger.
 Today, God does not do the work of greater trials and everything appears fine, but when God tries you, you will discover that you are too lacking, for your stature is too small and you are incapable of enduring great trials.
-If, today, you do not forge ahead, if you stay in the same place, then, when the great wind comes, you will fall.
+If you remain as you are and are in a state of inertia, then, when the trials come, you will fall.
 You should often look at how small your stature is; only in this way will you make progress.
 If it is only during trials that you see that your stature is so small, that your willpower is so weak, that too little within you is real, and that you are inadequate for God’s will—if you only realize these things then, it will be too late.

 If you do not know God’s disposition, then you will inevitably fall during trials, because you are unaware of how God makes people perfect, by what means He makes them perfect, and when God’s trials come upon you and they do not match your notions, you will be unable to stand firm.
 God’s true love is His entire disposition, and when God’s entire disposition is shown to people, what does this bring to your flesh?
 When God’s righteous disposition is shown to people, their flesh will inevitably suffer much pain.
 If you do not suffer this pain, then you cannot be made perfect by God, nor will you be able to devote true love to God.
 If God makes you perfect, He will surely show His entire disposition to you.
 From the time of creation until today, God has never shown His entire disposition to man—but during the last days He reveals it to this group of people whom He has predestined and selected, and by making people perfect, He lays bare His dispositions, through which He makes complete a group of people.
 Such is God’s true love for people.
 Experiencing God’s true love requires that people endure extreme pain, and pay a high price.
 Only after this will they be gained by God and be able to give their true love back to God, and only then will God’s heart be satisfied.
 If people wish to be made perfect by God, and if they wish to do His will, and fully give their true love to God, then they must experience much suffering and many torments from their circumstances, to suffer pain worse than death.
 Ultimately they will be forced to give their true heart back to God.
 Whether or not someone truly loves God is revealed during hardship and refinement.
 God purifies people’s love, and this is also only achieved amid hardship and refinement.